McAuliffe holds fundraising lead in race for Virginia governor

 His nearest Democratic rival is former delegate Jennifer D. Carroll Foy (Prince William), who has raised a total of $3.7 million, $1.8 million of that over the first quarter of this year.
 She had $2.3 million in the bank.

 Among the seven Republicans vying for their party’s nomination at a May 8 convention, former Carlyle Group executive Glenn Youngkin has raised the most overall: $8 million, all of it in the first quarter, including a $5.5 million loan from himself.
 Not far behind is businessman Pete Snyder, who has raised nearly $6.9 million — $5.2 million of that in loans from himself and his wife, Burson.
+Mark Kimsey, a Great Falls stockbroker, boosted Snyder’s bottom line two days before the deadline with a $1 million donation.

 With the crowded GOP contest seemingly wide open, Republicans have spent heavily over the quarter, including expensive TV advertising not usually in play for conventions, which typically attract only party activists.